2018

 ● 9-27-2018 (Thursday): I picked up my new used-car today, a Toyota Camry.
 It has high mileage (255,050), but it’s a good car, runs well, and 6 cylinders!

-● I’m amazed when people, even apparently fairly sophisticated and well-educated people, say, regarding today’s supreme court nominee hearings, that they found Dr. Christine Blasey Ford credible, and yet they don’t know whom to believe (Ford or Kavanaugh).
+● I’m amazed when people, even apparently fairly sophisticated and well-educated people, say, regarding today’s Supreme Court nominee hearings, that they found Dr. Christine Blasey Ford credible, and yet they don’t know whom to believe (Ford or Kavanaugh).
 To me, it seems obvious.
 First of all, prefatorily, they can’t both be right.
 And neither is honestly misremembering or misperceiving—one of them is lying.
 The question is, Who?
 I think Ford was credible.
 She would have no motive to lie about what she’s saying.
 Because of her allegations, her good life has been turned upside down, probably forever.
 If she were lying, it would be utterly bizarre.
 Whereas, Kavanaugh has a motive to lie: if Ford is believed, he not only misses getting on the Supreme Court, but he may also lose his existing position as a federal judge.
 And people often falsely deny accusations of bad conduct.
 It’s fairly common, and fairly easy.
 Just say “No, I didn’t do it.”
 It’s much harder to make up an affirmative allegation, an elaborate fiction, full of details, the disproof of any one of which would defeat the story.
 And histrionics, like Kavanaugh’s, is not inconsistent with guilt; it’s merely one of several available ways to play a false denial.
 And remember: Dr. Ford’s telling the truth means not only that Kavanaugh did the despicable act in question, but also that he’s lying about it—and under oath.
 And I come to the same conclusion about the other women’s allegations against him.
 As I see it, Kavanaugh is a rapist and a liar—nay, a perjurer.

 ● Saturday, 9-29-2018: Haircut, Brenda.